software-architects/javascript-samples/typescript/labs/010-plain/readme.md

 * Don't use any JavaScript libraries (e.g. *JQuery*, *Angular*) for this first sample.

-* Use a CSS framework like [Bootstrap](http://getbootstrap.com/) [Material Design Lite](https://getmdl.io/styles/index.html) to make your web app look nice.
+* Use a CSS framework like [Bootstrap](http://getbootstrap.com/) or [Material Design Lite](https://getmdl.io/styles/index.html) to make your web app look nice.
-  If you are completely new to HTML and CSS, you can skip this and focus on JavaScript.
+  If you are completely new to HTML and CSS, you can skip this and focus on TypeScript.

-* You are completely new to HTML, CSS and JavaScript?
+* You are completely new to HTML, CSS and TypeScript?
 Here are some important functions and classes you might need in your code:
   * [getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
   * [window.onload](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload)